Solving problems through science

 Seeing shades of grey

-Even before embarking on his PhD, Alistair’s world view had been shifted by his time at Victoria.
+Even before embarking on his PhD, Alistair’s world view had been shifted by his time at university.

 “You see everything so black and white when you’re young.
 It’s either right or wrong, you like it or you don’t like it.
 At university you see so many different opinions, so many different viewpoints and so much conflicting information.
 It’s opened my eyes to a different world where it’s all shades of grey.
 And the best part is realising everything’s not as simple as it seems.”